Ifabulous/murder_mystery/README.md

 ## Follow these steps to solve this challenge:
 - Download the `sql-murder-mystery.db` file
-- visit www.sqliteonline.com
-- click on file, then open db and load in the database file you downloaded above
 - write your SQL queries to see the different tables and the content
 - use the schema diagram to navigate the different tables
 - figure out who committed the crime with the details you remembered above
-- create a word or txt document that contains your thought process, narrative and SQL codes written to arrive at the solution to the murder mystery
-- submit a link to the word or txt document.

 ## SOLUTION
 Thought process
 - find the crime scene report